Border-Peeling Clustering: Experiments

 \section{Experiments}

 To evaluate the performance of the Border-Peeling clustering method, we measured its performance on numerous synthetic and real-life datasets and compared its performance to other state-of-the-art algorithms.
-The Border-Peeling clustering method was implemented in the Python programming language using the numpy \cite{van2011numpy} software library.
-In order to compare our performance with other clustering algorithms we used the implementation available in the SciKit-Learn \cite{scikit-learn} Python library.
-The time complexity of our technique is $O(T\cdot n \cdot \tilde{f}_{knn})$, where $\tilde{f}_{knn}$ is the asymptotic complexity of the $k-NN$ method.

-The implementation of our method together with the datasets used in the following sections, are available at: \url{https://github.com/nadavbar/BorderPeelingClustering}.
+For each experiment, the free parameters of all the alternative methods were set according to their \emph{best} performance over a large range of possible configurations.
+Contrarily, for our method, a \emph{fixed} set of parameters was used throughout \emph{all} of the experiments.
+This gives a huge advantage to the alternative methods and demonstrates that our method is insensitive to its parameters setting (which we further validate in a sensitivity evaluation which can be found in the supplementary material).